1. Previous: Chapter 3

 Our First Diagram

 It’s often useful to diagram your classes, so that you can visualize them and communicate your ideas to your friends.
-We’ll also use diagrams throughout the rest of this course to help explain concepts.
+We’ll also use diagrams throughout the rest of this book to help explain concepts.

 So, as we’re building out this Circle class, we’ll also diagram it at each stage, using a diagramming standard called the Unified Modeling Language, or UML for short.